-Bath’s riverside is currently undergoing a major redevelopment aimed at revitalising a previously neglected quarter of the city.
+Bath’s riverside underwent a major redevelopment aimed at revitalising a previously neglected quarter of the city.
 As part of these works, Wessex Archaeology was commissioned by Alun Griffiths Ltd. to undertake an archaeological excavation during preliminary flood mitigation and development-enabling works at Bath Quays.
 The development involves the diversion of a road and ground reduction to widen the towpath on the north side of the river to create a new public space for outdoor performances and recreation.

 Before the current works began, the site was a rather nondescript strip of land sandwiched between the River Avon and a busy main road.
 However, documentary research highlighted the fact that during the 18th and 19th centuries this had been a busy quayside, flanked by industrial buildings and tenement housing.
 This area, informally known as the Avon Street district, had, by the late 19th century, acquired reputation as a notorious slum, which was locally synonymous with poverty, disease, crime and prostitution.
 Our excavations have uncovered extensive well-preserved remains of the buildings that once flanked the quayside and have revealed evidence of how the area developed from the medieval period onwards.